nerb-digital/.github/profile/README.md

 # Web Development Agency
-We are a web development team located in Chile, Spain and Venezuela.
+We are a web development team located in Chile and Venezuela.